Locally elliptic actions, torsion groups, and nonpositively curved spaces: Introduction

-Having stable intervals might be seen as a form of nonpositive curvature.
-For graphs, this property introduced by Lang in \cite{Lang2013} (in the context of geodesic metric spaces) coincides with a well-known falsification by fellow traveler (FFT) property by Neumann–Shapiro \cite{NeuSha95}.
-The latter is related to regularity of geodesic languages and has been established in a number of cases, e.g.\ for all buildings \cite{Noskov2001} and Garside groups \cite{Holt2010}.
 We gather few consequences of Theorem~\ref{thm:main_elliptic} in the following (see also Theorem~\ref{thm:helly_elliptic} in the next section).
 For more explanations and the description of related results see Section~\ref{s:motiv}.

-\bmcor Let a finitely generated group act on a complex $X$ which is one of the following: \begin{enumerate} \item a uniformly locally finite Euclidean building of type $\widetilde{A}_n$, $\widetilde{B}_n$, $\widetilde{C}_n$, or $\widetilde{D}_n$; \item a uniformly locally finite Gromov hyperbolic graph; \item a uniformly locally finite simply connected graphical \cftf small cancellation complex; \item a uniformly locally finite quadric complex; \item the Salvetti complex of an FC-type type Artin group. \end{enumerate} If the action is locally elliptic then it is elliptic.
+\bmcor Let a finitely generated group act on a complex $X$ which is one of the following: \begin{enumerate} \item a Euclidean building of type $\widetilde{A}_n$, $\widetilde{B}_n$, $\widetilde{C}_n$, or $\widetilde{D}_n$; \item a uniformly locally finite Gromov hyperbolic graph; \item a finite-dimensional CAT(0) cube complex; \item a simply connected graphical \cftf small cancellation complex; \item a quadric complex; \item the Salvetti complex of an FC-type type Artin group. \item the Deligne complex of a cyclic type Artin group (see~\cite{haettel_huang_garside_artin_product_Z} for the definition). \end{enumerate} If the action is locally elliptic then it is elliptic.
 In particular, every action of a finitely generated torsion group on $X$ is elliptic. \emcor

-\bmcor Let $X_1,X_2,\ldots,X_k$ be complexes as in Corollary~\ref{cor:fixcor}, and let a finitely generated group act on the complex $X_1\times \cdots \times X_k$.
-If the action is locally elliptic then it is elliptic. \emcor
+In the case of CAT(0) cube complexes, we recover~\cite[Corollary~B]{leder_varghese}.
+In the case of Euclidean buildings of type $\tilde{A}$, $\tilde{B}$, $\tilde{C}$ or $\tilde{D}$, we prove a conjecture by Marquis (see~\cite[Conjecture~2]{Marquis2013}).
+It is also a generalization of~\cite[Corollaire~3]{Parreau2003} and \cite[Corollary~1.2]{NOP-D} in the case of discrete Euclidean buildings.
+Note that, if $X$ is any building and the action of the group is proper and cocompact, the result follows from~\cite{karpinski_osajda_przytycki}.
+One should also point out that Breuillard and Fujiwara ask for quantitative versions of these results, see~\cite[Theorem~7.16]{breuillard_fujiwara}.